-One of the biggest skin-care myths is that acne magically disappears after you turn 20.
+One of the biggest skincare myths is that acne magically disappears once you’re no longer a teenager.
 During my teen years, I was lucky in that I rarely ever broke out.
-I thought I was home free until at 25, acne suddenly became one of my top skin concerns.
+I thought I was home free until I turned 25 and acne suddenly became one of my top skin concerns.
 As it turns out, my story is not unique.
 “Adult acne is very common, especially in women at childbearing age, which is ages 20s to 40s,” says Candace Marino, a medical esthetician based in Los Angeles.
-So what causes adult acne and how do you treat it without resorting to harsh products marketed towards teens?
-Read on to find out.
+So what causes adult acne and how do you treat it without relying on products marketed towards teens?
+Keep scrolling to find out.

-Even though you’re done with puberty by your 20s, you can still experience hormonal fluctuations during your menstrual cycle, as well as before, during and after pregnancy.
+Even though puberty is typically over by the time you reach your 20s, you can still experience hormonal fluctuations during your menstrual cycle, as well as before, during and after pregnancy.
 “Common areas for hormonal breakouts in women appear on the chin and jawline, and we tend to see more inflamed and cystic spots,” says Marino.

 In addition to hormones, stress, diet and pore-clogging products and impurities can all contribute to breakouts.
-Basically, If you were acne-prone as teen, chances are that your skin is still acne-prone as an adult.
+Further, if you were acne-prone as a teen, chances are that your skin is still acne-prone as an adult.